jakeret/hope/docs/lang.rst

 ``trunc(x)``                         Return the truncated value of the input, element-wise.
-``pi``                               Returns the pi constant ``fabs``                             Compute the absolute values element-wise
+``pi``                               Returns the pi constant ``fabs``                             Compute the absolute values element-wise ``sign``                             Returns an element-wise indication of the sign of a number
 ==================================== =======================================================================================